ai4co/reevo/README.md

 ##  1. <a name='News'></a> News 📰

 - **Sep.
-2024:** *Large Language Models as Hyper-Heuristics for Combinatorial Optimization* has been accepted at NeurIPS 2024 🥳
+2024:** *ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution* has been accepted at NeurIPS 2024 🥳
-- **May 2024:** We release a new paper version *Large Language Models as Hyper-Heuristics for Combinatorial Optimization*
+- **May 2024:** We release a new paper version
 - **Apr.
 2024:** Novel use cases for Neural Combinatorial Optimization (NCO) and Electronic Design Automation (EDA)
 - **Feb.
 2024:** We are excited to release *ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution* 🚀